-Get on The Local Trails is a benefit for the Legacy Parks Foundation, a non-profit organization which works to assure that our community enjoys exceptional recreational opportunities, natural beauty and open spaces, and that those assets exist for generations to come.
-Legacy Parks' mission is to leave East Tennessee better than we found it.
+Get on Local Trails is a benefit for the Legacy Parks Foundation, an East Tennessee non-profit organization working to ensure that our community enjoys exceptional recreational opportunities, natural beauty and open spaces, and that these assets exist for generations to come.
+We work collaboratively to preserve our area’s extraordinary natural resources and to expand parks, trails, and greenways.
+Since 2007, Legacy Parks has raised over three million dollars for parks and has helped save over 1,000 acres of land.

-Legacy Parks Foundation and Missy Kane of Covenant Health will be hitting the local trails every Thursday morning in June and July.
-The 2014 Get on the Local Trails will introduce hikers to the trails in Knoxville's Urban Wilderness and around the Knoxville area.
-Hikers will meet at 8:45 am (unless noted otherwise) and will start hiking at 9 am.
+Legacy Parks Foundation and Missy Kane of Covenant Health will be hitting the local trails in June and July.
+The 2015 Get on Local Trails will introduce hikers to the trails in Knoxville's Urban Wilderness and around the Knoxville area.
+Hikers will meet at 8:45 am and will start hiking at 9 am.
 Hikers need to bring water, a light snack and bug repellant.
 Hiking poles are optional.
 The Thompson Cancer Survival Center will provide free sun screen and info on cancer prevention.
 Some hikes are more strenuous then others — hikers should be in condition to hike 3-4 miles of trail.

-July 3: Seven Islands State Birding Park - meet at the parking lot at 8:45 am.
-Seven Islands is now Tennessee's first State Birding Park!
-We will hike a 3-5 mile loop with a guide to tell us about all the various wildlife that make this area their home.
-Optional lunch at Tuckahoe Trading Post after the hike.
+July 1: Seven Islands State Birding Park — Hike a 3-5 mile loop with a guide to tell us about all the various wildlife that resides there.
+After the hike we can eat an early lunch at Tuckahoe Market just 2 miles east of the park.

-Cost: $35 for the series of 8 hikes which includes a year membership with Friends of Legacy Parks, a performance t-shirt, sunscreen and Knoxville Urban Wilderness pocket-sized trail map.
+Cost: $50 for the series of 8 hikes which includes a year membership with Friends of Legacy Parks, a performance t-shirt, sunscreen and Knoxville Urban Wilderness pocket-sized trail map.
 Single hikes are $10 per hike.
-Children under 12 are free.
+Children under 18 are free.
+For more information call 865-541-4500.

 Make checks payable to: